The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 Tables 1 and 2 show the portfolio's annualised nominal rates of return over the 5-year, 10-year and 20-year periods in USD terms and the corresponding portfolio volatility, compared against a Reference Portfolio which comprises 65% global equities and 35% bonds.
 The Reference Portfolio is not a performance benchmark for the GIC Portfolio, but serves as a reference for portfolio risk.
 It also does not include adjustments for costs that would be incurred when investing.

 Table 1: Nominal Annualized Return and Volatility of the GIC Portfolio (in USD, for periods ending 31 March 2019)

-Over the The GIC Porfolio's 20-year nominal return was 5.5% per annum in USD terms.
+The GIC Porfolio's 20-year nominal return was 5.5% per annum in USD terms.

-10-year period ending March 2019, the GIC Portfolio returned 8.6% per annum in USD nominal terms.
+Over the 10-year period ending March 2019, the GIC Portfolio returned 8.6% per annum in USD nominal terms.
 These unusually high returns do not reflect the underlying potential of global markets.
 In particular, the 10-year period included the sharp recovery of the stock markets from the 2009 trough of the Global Financial Crisis.
 The strong performance of the asset markets over the decade also reflected the unprecedented reductions in interest rates and boost to liquidity globally.